sauliusGTO3000/img_uploader/README.md

       ```
       php bin/console server:run
       ```
-  3. Navigate to provided localhost address.
+  3. Navigate to provided localhost address in your browser.